openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_content_specific.png
  :alt: A discussion topic that appears below a video in the course, identified
-       by a "Show Discussion" link
+       by a "Show Discussion" link.

 Most courses also include one or more topics for course-wide discussions, such as "Frequently Asked Questions" and "Troubleshooting".
-You access these topics on the **Discussion** page of the course: click the **All Discussions** drop-down.
+You access these topics on the **Discussion** page of the course: select the **All Discussions** drop-down.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_course_wide.png
- :alt: Discussion topics are listed on the Discussion page when you click the
+ :alt: Discussion topics are listed on the Discussion page when you select the
-       drop-down list at the left side of the page
+       drop-down list at the left side of the page.

 When you visit the **Discussion** page, you can read and add to any of the discussion topics.